harshithp2004/1000_companies_ML_Predictions/README.md

 Profit vs Prediction by Bar Chart: A bar chart comparing sums of actual profit and predictions for each index, allowing for straightforward visual comparison.
 Detailed Data Table: A table view that includes values such as administrative spend, marketing spend, R&D spend, and both actual and predicted profit for each data point.

+## Dataset
+The dataset includes financial data for 1000 companies.
+Key columns include:

+R&D Spend: Investment in research and development.
+Administration: Administrative expenditure.
+Marketing Spend: Marketing expenditure.
+Profit: Actual profit value.
+Predictions: Predicted profit value by the machine learning model.
+State: The state where the company operates (California, Florida, New York).

 ## Machine Learning Model Details
 The project uses a Linear Regression model to predict profit based on the following features: